-Theodore "Ted" Bundy (November 24, 1946 to January 24, 1989) was a 1970s serial murderer, rapist and necrophiliac.
+Ted Bundy was a 1970s serial murderer, rapist and necrophiliac.
 He was executed in Florida's electric chair in 1989.
 His case has since inspired many novels and films about serial killers.

-He graduated from University of Washington with a degree in psychology in 1972 and had been accepted to law school in Utah.
-By the mid 1970s, Bundy had transformed himself, becoming more outwardly confident and active in social and political matters.
-Bundy even got a letter of recommendation from the Republican governor of Washington after working on his campaign.
+By the mid-1970s, Bundy had transformed himself, becoming more outwardly confident and active in social and political matters.
+He even got a letter of recommendation from the Republican governor of Washington after working on his campaign.

 In the fall of 1974, Bundy moved to Utah to attend law school, and women began disappearing there as well.
 The following year, he was pulled over by the police.
 A search of his vehicle uncovered a cache of burglary tools—a crowbar, a face mask, rope and handcuffs.
 He was arrested for possession of these tools and the police began to link him to much more sinister crimes.